fleximeter/sc_viola_piece/README.md

 Author: Jeff Martin

-This is the repository for my SuperCollider code for the live electronics of my viola piece (2024).
+This repository holds SuperCollider code for *Reflections*.